gtrafimenkov/ja2-vanilla/readme.md

 - (for Windows 10) copy Windows 10 compatibility files from `tools/dxwrapper` to the game directory
 - launch the builded exe file

 The game was tested on Windows 7 and 10.
-Playback of video clips is disabled on Windows 10 because it hangs the game.

 ## License